uScheduleMe/uoapi/CONTRIBUTING.md

 their respective `make_*` decorators from `cli_tools.py`.
 Please also try to include a function `py_cli.py` which replicates the functionality of your CLI inside python.
+Please also add sample usage to the `README.md`, as well as sample output.
+If the output is large, you may put it in the wiki.

 You may copy the `template` folder to get started.

 To contribute, please fork this repository